spryker/spryker-docs/docs/scos/dev/developer-guides/202009.0/development-guide/data-import/data-import-categories/navigation-setup/file-details-navigation.csv.md

 ---
 title: File details- navigation.csv
 originalLink: https://documentation.spryker.com/v6/docs/file-details-navigationcsv
+originalArticleId: eefd7da7-711a-46c6-b858-a4dada20c835
 redirect_from:
   - /v6/docs/file-details-navigationcsv
   - /v6/docs/en/file-details-navigationcsv
 ---

-This article contains content of the **navigation.csv** file to configure [Navigation](https://documentation.spryker.com/docs/navigation-feature-overview) information on your Spryker Demo Shop.
+This article contains content of the **navigation.csv** file to configure [Navigation](/docs/scos/dev/features/202009.0/navigation/navigation-feature-overview.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: